1. What is the role of the Single Resolution Board (SRB)?

 The SRB and the NRAs closely cooperate with the SSM, the European Commission (EC), the Council of the European Union, the European Parliament, as well as other European and international authorities.

-NRAs are responsible for all other banks.
+The NRAs are directly responsible for all banks which are not under the direct remit of the SRB.
 However, where it is necessary to ensure the consistent application of high resolution standards, the SRB can decide, or an NRA can request the SRB, to directly exercise all its powers with regard to banks falling within an NRA’s original remit.

 The SRMR provides that the SRB is responsible for the effective and consistent functioning of the SRM.
 The SRB may issue general instructions for the attention of NRAs and may issue warnings to an NRA where the SRB considers that a decision that the NRA intends to adopt does not comply with the SRMR or with the SRB’s general instructions.